Hymenaea courbaril

 Hymenaea courbaril, the courbaril or West Indian locust, is a hardwood tree common in the Caribbean and Central and South America.
 As lumber it is frequently used to make furniture, flooring, and decoration.
 Its hard fruit pods have an edible dry pulp surrounding the seeds.
 Its sap, called animé, is used for incense, perfume, and varnish.

 Names

 Hymenaea courbaril is commonly known as the "jatobá", "courbaril", "West Indian locust", "Brazilian copal", and "amami-gum".
+In Puerto Rico, the tree is commonly known as “algarrobo”, while its fruit as “algarroba”.

 When used as flooring the tree is commonly referred to as "Brazilian cherry" or "South American cherry" because of the reddish color of the wood it yields—its wood is in fact much redder than that of the cherry tree.
 However, it is not a member of Prunus but instead a legume of the family Fabaceae.
 In the regions to which the tree is indigenous it is known as "stinking toe", "old man's toe", and "stinktoe" due to the strong cheese-like odor of the edible pulp in its seed pods.